our donors

 The Elmer H. and Helen L. Staats Memorial Fund distributed funds to the Northwest Baptist Convention.

 Dr. Robert Stapp served as pastor of one church in California from 1949 to 1963.
 Then at the request of Fred Moseley, he came to the Northwest to be the Baptist Student Director at the University of Washington from 1963 to 1998.
-He also pastored three churches in Washington and Oregon.
+He also pastored 3 churches in Washington and Oregon.
 He served as Vice President of the Foundation in its early years and was a respected leader in the Northwest.[18]

-The Lewis Steed Memorial Fund Distributed funds to the Northwest Baptist Foundation to be used to promote the gospel in the Northwest.
+The Lewis Steed Memorial Fund distributed funds to the Northwest Baptist Foundation to be used to promote the gospel in the Northwest.

 The Floyd and Esther Van Horn Scholarship Fund distributes funds to First Baptist Church Longview’s Scholarship Fund.

-They wrote in Northwest Southern Baptists, “We feel fortunate and blessed to have enjoyed the fellowship and goodwill that pervades the Northwest Baptist Convention, and look with amazement at what the LORD has done through a loving spirit of cooperation in this great land.”[20]
+They wrote in "Northwest Southern Baptists," “We feel fortunate and blessed to have enjoyed the fellowship and goodwill that pervades the Northwest Baptist Convention, and look with amazement at what the LORD has done through a loving spirit of cooperation in this great land.”[20]

 The Lillian M. Walker Memorial fund distributed funds to Focus on the Family and Through the Bible Radio.